Select an OCR site

 Cambridge Progression Maths and English assessment windows for 2014/15 are available below.

 English and maths qualifications under Section 96 can be used to meet the study programmes and form part of the English and maths progression.
 Cambridge Progression qualifications are approved under section 96 for this purpose.
 A condition of the funding, requires providers to put learners without a GCSE grade A*- C on an English and maths programme.

 To meet the funding condition, providers must use GCSE, Functional Skills or FSMQ.
 However, Functional Skills and FSMQ are seen as ‘stepping stones’ to GCSE and it is the intention that the requirement becomes GCSE only once the revised qualifications are in place.
 For study programmes, we position Cambridge Progression as additional support to help learners achieve the GCSE or Functional Skills threshold – so part of the programme rather than the main aim itself.

-The new Cambridge Progression suite of qualifications is now accredited.
-They're available from Entry Level to Level 2 and focus on the fundamentals of adult learning in English and Maths - core skills and knowledge, simple assessment and a framework of bite-sized, credit-based units.
+The new Cambridge Progression suite of qualifications are now available from Entry Level to Level 2 and focus on the fundamentals of adult learning in English and Maths - core skills and knowledge, simple assessment and a framework of bite-sized, credit-based units.

 The qualifications are approved for students aged 14+ and currently recognised for delivery in England and Northern Ireland.

 At OCR we understand there is a need to support English and maths tutors at every level.
 We want to support you to ensure that your learners reach the highest possible level of attainment.
 Our stimulating courses run by subject specialists will:

 Find out more and book your place now